The ‘most-hunted weapon in all of Ukraine’: How HIMARS stalled Russia’s advance

 That changed when the first shipment of HIMARS arrived in Ukraine.

-Rob Lee, a senior fellow at the Foreign Policy Research Institute and former US Marine who tracks Russian equipment losses, described the HIMARS as an “extremely accurate weapons system” that has played a key role in reducing Russia’s artillery advantage.
+Rob Lee, a senior fellow at the Foreign Policy Research Institute (FPRI) and former US marine who tracks Russian equipment losses, described the HIMARS as an “extremely accurate weapons system” that has played a key role in reducing Russia’s artillery advantage.

 “It’s a lower risk for being targeted by Russian artillery because you can operate them at nighttime, you don’t have to have [unmanned aerial vehicles] to observe the target, and you can do an assessment afterwards,” he told The Independent.